SeanHorner/certification_notes/AWS_Certified_Solutions_Architect.md

       - Scaling Policies with Steps: Scales when an alarm is breached, can excalate based on alarm value changing.
   - ELB Integration: ELBs can be integrated with ASG to get richer health checks.
 They are divided into Classic Load Balancers (CLBs) which can be linked directly, or Application Load Balancers (ALBs) and Network Load Balancers (NLB) which must be linked through defining a target group.
   - Launch Configurations: Essentially like setting up an instance to be launched, but it saves the options to launch needed EC2s when needed.
-  - When an ASG launches a new instance it uses a Launch Configuration which holds teh configuration values for that new instance (e.g. AMI, InstanceType, Role).
+  - When an ASG launches a new instance it uses a Launch Configuration which holds the configuration values for that new instance (e.g. AMI, InstanceType, Role).
   - Launch Configurations cannot be edited and must be cloned or a new one created to make changes.
   - Launch Configurations must be manually updated by editing the Auto Scaling settings.